katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 q()
 ```

 We now have the simulated genetic data.
-We can find the XtX statistic threshold above which we will consider genetic sites an outlier.
+We can find the XtX statistic threshold above which we will consider genetic sites an outlier as based on neutral patterns of genetic differentiation in our data.
+For this we rerun Baypass on our similated data.

 ```
 cd $DIR/analysis/baypass